-'Kvaradona' - the Napoli flyer out to down Liverpool
+'Kvaradona' - the new Napoli star Rangers must stop

 "I was sceptical when Spalletti came on board because I thought he was very old school, but this idea of putting together this new, young, fun squad where the players will be given the chance to all grow together is really important."

-Kvaratskhelia is perhaps the most intriguing of Napoli's arrivals because of his distinct ball-carrying approach and ability to change games - predominantly operating off the left, he has attempted 6.58 dribbles per 90 minutes so far in the Italian top flight and made a goal contribution every 60 minutes.
+Kvaratskhelia is perhaps the most intriguing of Napoli's arrivals because of his distinct ball-carrying approach and ability to change games.

-In Saturday's 2-1 victory at Lazio, he almost scored his best goal yet, rifling a strike against the post from range after gliding past his marker with a delightful 'Maradona' turn, only to then grab the winner with a thumping strike in the second half.
+In the 2-1 victory at Lazio earlier this month, he almost scored his best goal yet, rifling a strike against the post from range after gliding past his marker with a delightful 'Maradona' turn, only to then grab the winner with a thumping strike in the second half.

 "I invited him up to my house for a cup of tea on the afternoon he signed the contract," said Spalletti, after Kvaratskhelia's match-winning performance.